What is a Cap Rate?

-Also referred to as capitalization rate, a cap rate is a way for buyers and sellers to estimate what the potential rate of return of an apartment would be.
+Also referred to as a capitalization rate, a cap rate is a way for buyers and sellers to estimate what the potential rate of return of an apartment would be.

-One aspect that is commonly used to understand or help determine the value of an apartment in the market is cap rate.
+One aspect that is commonly used to understand or help determine the value of an apartment in the market is the cap rate.
 This is done by simply dividing the building’s net operating income (NOI) by the total value of the sale.

-In Toronto, the average apartment building cap rate is usually below five percent and most would place it around the fourth percentile.
+In Toronto, the average apartment building cap rate is usually below five percent, and most would place it around the fourth percentile.

 To help illustrate this point further, we take a glimpse at a quick example:

-If you invest in a real estate property that costs you $1 million and end up generating $70,000 per year of net operating income (NOI), then that property will have a 7% cap rate.
+If you invest in a real estate property that costs you $1 million and ends up generating $70,000 per year of net operating income (NOI), then that property will have a 7% cap rate.

 The Complexity of Cap Rates